ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 1. Check that the input share can be decoded as specified by the VDAF.
 If not, the input share MUST be marked as invalid with the error `invalid_message`.

-1. Check if the report is too far into the future.
-Implementors can provide for some small leeway, usually no more than a few minutes, to account for clock skew.
-If a report is rejected for this reason, the Aggregator SHOULD mark the input share as invalid with the error `report_too_early`.
+1. Check if the report's timestamp is too far in the future.
+If the report's timestamp is more than a few minutes ahead of the current time, then the Aggregator SHOULD mark the input share as invalid with error `report_too_early`.

 1. Check if the report's timestamp is before the task's `task_start` time.
 If so, the Aggregator MUST mark the input share as invalid with the error